sergio78180/centreon/doc/en/user/monitoring/04realtime.rst

 Host groups table
 =================

-The table below gives a description of all the columns of the table displays when of the viewing host groups :
+The table below gives a description of all the columns of the table displays when of the viewing host groups:

 +--------------------------+------------------------------------------------------------------------------------------------------------+
 |   Column name            |   Description                                                                                              |